List of people from Oklahoma City

-The following is a list of notable people who were born, raised or lived in Oklahoma City, Oklahoma.
+The following is a list of notable people who were born, raised or lived in Oklahoma City.
 This list should not include professional and college athletes who played in Oklahoma City unless they are originally from there.

 Notable people from the state of Oklahoma, but not Oklahoma City or its suburbs, should go in the page titled "List of people from Oklahoma."